Danial-Karimi/danial-karimi.github.io/README.md

 ## 📌 Future Goals
 - Master JavaScript & Advanced Front-End Development
-- Dive deeper into AI & Blockchain technologies
+- Dive deeper into AI
 - Work on real-world projects and build innovative solutions

 Feel free to explore my site and connect with me! 😊